 of popular culture, and to affirm the universality of its affiliation, scholars

-Hermes).
+character Hermes).

-case, whether it is "cabbalus" in
+In any case, whether it is “cabbalus” in Latin or “kabbalès”

-define the emblematic animal of knowledge since the highest antiquity: the
+in Greek, both terms define the emblematic animal of knowledge since the

-horse.
-Consequently, the semantic relationship between "cabaliste" (cabalist – a person who uses the Cabale)
+highest antiquity: the horse.
+Consequently, the semantic relationship between “cabaliste” (cabalist – a person who uses the Cabale)

-and "cavalier" (horseman) becomes
+and “cavalier” (horseman) becomes utterly evident, coherent, and

-utterly evident, coherent, and justified in light of initiatory tales, which
+justified in light of initiatory tales, which are very often chivalric, like

-are very often chivalric, like those written by Chrétien de Troyes since the
+those written by Chrétien de Troyes since the first crusades and the discovery

-first crusades and the discovery of oriental folklore.
-Indeed, from the heights
+of oriental folklore.
+Indeed, from the heights of the astronomical sympathies

-of the astronomical sympathies we share here down to Earth how can we not
+we share here down to Earth how can we not contemplate the Knights of the Round

-contemplate the Knights of the Round Table, King Arthur, and the quest for the
+Table, King Arthur, and the quest for the Holy Grail – the chalice of chalices

-of the Hermetic prism?
-It is no coincidence ("hasard"
+– from a perspective different from that of the Hermetic prism?
+It is no hazard

-is a term of Persian origin, translated as "the hand of God") that
+(“hazard” is a term of Persian origin, translated as “the hand of God”) that

 the hero’s journey, always embodied by the adventures of a valiant horseman